autobump/autobump/index.md

 ### What is Autobump? ###

-Autobump is a bot that automatically creates pull-requests to keep dependencies of Maven projects up to date.
-It scans the pom.xml files, and automatically detects out-of-date dependencies using the Maven Central Repository.
+Autobump is a bot that automatically creates pull-requests to keep dependencies of your projects up to date.
+It scans the dependency files, and automatically detects out-of-date dependencies using the the configured repository.
 It then creates a pull-request for every outdated dependency.
+Currently Autobump support Maven dependencies defined in the Maven Central Repository.

 ### What problem does Autobump solve? ###